Radiologic Technology (RT) Certificate Program

 1. Practice as a competent entry-level radiographer.

-- Accurately position patients.
+- Accurately position patients for examinations.

-- Accurately set technical factors.
+- Accurately set technical factors for examinations.

 - Accurately manipulate radiographic equipment.